-Control Block Service Control LogicalNode Containership Purpose Setting Group Settings Groups LN0 Used to activate and edit automation and protection settings groups.
-GOOSE GOOSE LN0 Used to enable, disable, and configure the transmission of Layer 2 or Routable GOOSE.
+Control Block Service Control LogicalNode Containership Purpose Settings Groups LN0 Used to activate and edit automation and Setting Group protection settings groups.
+GOOSE LN0 GOOSE Used to enable, disable, and configure the transmission of Layer 2 or Routable GOOSE.
 Sampled Value Sample Values LN0 Used to enable, disable, and configure the transmission of Layer 2 or Routable Sample Value.
-Reporting Reporting Allowed in all LogicalNodes Used to enable, disable, and configure unsolicited information delivery to a client.
-Log Logging Typically, LN0 but allowed in other LogicalNodes Used to enable, disable, and configure the archiving of information that can be queried via multiple clients.
+Allowed in all LogicalNodes Used to enable, disable, and configure un-Reporting Reporting solicited information delivery to a client.

+Typically, LN0 but allowed

+in other LogicalNodes